thaliproject/thali/stories.md

 ```
 Stories
 -1 - Integrate native and JXCore - COMPLETE
-    0 - Turn on the lights
+    0 - Turn on the lights - COMPLETE
         0.0 - Bring in the public keys
             0.0.0 - ACLs
                 0.0.0.1 - ACL Role Membership Changes